CarlosLM-NCC/Mybitcoin/README.md

 Testing
 -------

-Testing and code review is the bottleneck for development; we get more pull requests than we can review and test on short notice.
-Please be patient and help out by testing other people's pull requests, and remember this is a security-critical project where any mistake might cost people lots of money.
+Testing and code review is the bottleneck for development; we get more pull requests than we can review and test.
+Please be patient and help out, and remember this is a security-critical project where any mistake might cost people lots of money.

+Automated Testing
+Developers are strongly encouraged to write unit tests for new code, and to submit new unit tests for old code.

+Unit tests for the core code are in src/test/.
+To compile and run them:

+cd src; make -f makefile.linux test
+Unit tests for the GUI code are in src/qt/test/.
+To compile and run them:

+qmake BITCOIN_QT_TEST=1 -o Makefile.test bitcoin-qt.pro
+make -f Makefile.test
+./Bitcoin-Qt
+Every pull request is built for both Windows and Linux on a dedicated server, and unit and sanity tests are automatically run.
+The binaries produced may be used for manual QA testing -- a link to them will appear in a comment on the pull request posted by 'BitcoinPullTester'.
+See https://github.com/TheBlueMatt/test-scripts for the build/test scripts.

 ### Automated Testing